ksoichiro/gradle-console-reporter/README.md

         // Default is true.
         reportAfterBuildFinished true

+        // Set this property to true if you want to treat a lack of the minimum coverage as an build error.
+        // This property sees thresholdError property, and if the coverage has fallen below this value
+        // the plugin will throw an exception to cause a build error.
+        // Default is false.
+        // If you set this to true, you should also set thresholdError property. failIfLessThanThresholdError false

         // Set this property to your custom JacocoReport type task name, if you need.
         // Default is 'jacocoTestReport'.
         coverageTaskName 'jacocoTestReport'